-After bringing the Ark to Jerusalem, King David appointed the Levites to play their lyres and harps and sing God’s praises.
-He instructed them to thank God for His many kindnesses, including the special gift of Eretz Yisrael.
+After King David brought the Holy Ark to Jerusalem, he commanded the Levites to play their lyres and harps and sing God’s praises.
+He instructed them to thank God for His many kindnesses, including the special gift of Eretz Yisrael:

 “[God] established it to Jacob as a statute, an eternal covenant to Israel, saying: To each of you I give the land of Canaan, the portion of your inheritance.”
 (Psalms 105:10-11; I Chronicles 16:17-18)

-Rav Kook explained that we connect to the land of Israel on two levels.
-Our first connection is through the ties that connect the Jewish people as a whole with the land of Israel, an eternal bond throughout the generations.
+Rav Kook explained that we connect to the Land of Israel on two levels.
+Our first connection is through the ties that connect the Jewish people as a whole to the Land of Israel.
+This is an eternal bond for all generations.

-But there exists an additional layer, a special connection between each individual Jew and the land of Israel.
-There exists an exact match between each individual — according to one’s talents and traits and unique soul-qualities — and Eretz Yisrael.
-This is our special cheilek or portion in the Land.
+But there exists an additional layer: the special connection between each individual Jew and the Land of Israel.
+There is a distinct match between each individual — according to his or her unique talents and soul-qualities — and Eretz Yisrael.
+This is our special portion in the Land.

-In a 1906 letter, Rav Kook discussed this personal connection to Eretz Yisrael.
-The special distinction of Jerusalem, the great mitzvah to live there and build up the city, is well known.
-But if this is the case, why do we find great tzaddikim who chose to live in other cities in Israel?
-Why didn’t they all make their home in Jerusalem?
+In a 1906 letter, Rav Kook discussed the nature of this personal connection to Eretz Yisrael.
+The special distinction of Jerusalem, the great mitzvah to live there and develop the city, is well known.
+But if this is the case, why do we find lofty tzaddikim who chose to live in other cities in Israel?
+Why don’t they all make their home in Jerusalem?

-Rav Kook answered that every location in Israel has its own unique facet of holiness.
-As an example, Rav Kook noted some of the special spiritual qualities of Jaffa (where he then lived), the place where the prophet Jonah visited, and its role in the building of Solomon’s Temple.
+Rav Kook answered that every location in Israel has its own unique holiness.
+As an example, Rav Kook noted some of the special spiritual qualities of Jaffa (where he then served as chief rabbi): the place where the prophet Jonah visited, and its role in the construction of Solomon’s Temple.

 “Jerusalem is highly cherished, its holiness is an overall holiness, and its settlement takes precedence [over other places in the Land of Israel].
 Nevertheless, each tzaddik perceived in his distinct inner soul that he belongs to the particular holiness associated with a certain location; so he established his residence there.”